tannerdolby/tannerdolby.com/src/about.md

 layout: about.njk
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based in Sacramento, CA. I enjoy using JavaScript and accessible HTML paired with modern CSS to build fast websites.
-Recently, I've been spending the majority of my time learning Full Stack Java Development.
+Recently, I've been spending the majority of my time learning how to develop applications using the MEAN stack.
 I started to learn web development using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
 Ever since then, I've been hooked on building things for the web.
 I also enjoy creating fun CSS illustrations and front-end demos on [CodePen](https://codepen.io/tannerdolby) in my free time.

 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy](https://11ty.dev), which this website is built with.